vllrs/genomicSimulationC/Templates.md

 etc 15 1.203e2
 ```

+Note that genomicSimulation takes genetic maps, not physical maps.
+Marker positions should be in centimorgans (and therefore correspond to crossover probabilities), not physical base pair counts. genomicSimulation will use these positions and the distances between them when simulating meiosis, to calculate the probability of recombination occurring between markers.

 The header line is optional.
-If there is a header line, the three columns "marker" "chr" and "pos" may be rearranged into any ordering.
-If the header is not provided, the order is assumed to be marker name in the first column, followed by chromosome in the second column, followed by position in the third.
+If there is a header line, any permutation of the three columns "marker", "chr", and "pos" is allowed.
+If the header is not provided, the order is assumed to be: marker name in the first column, followed by chromosome in the second column, followed by position in the third.

-Regarding marker names: For all genomicSimulation features to work, genetic markers must have names.
-There is no issue with purely numeric names.
+The column "marker", containing marker names: Genetic markers should have names.
+These names can be entirely numeric.
+Though genomicSimulation will run without visible errors if some markers share names, this will cause issues when loading the genotype matrix: non-unique marker names may cause intended genotype data to be overwritten with alleles from a different marker with the same name, or to be left blank because the intended data was placed at the wrong marker.
+Therefore, it is recommended that marker names are unique.

-Regarding chromosomes/linkage group: any alphanumeric combination may be used to denote a chromosome/linkage group, for example '9' or '1A'.
+The column "chr", containing chromosome/linkage group names: any alphanumeric combination (of letters A-Z and digits 0-9) may be used to denote a chromosome/linkage group, for example '9' or '1A'.
+This alphanumeric name is case-insensitive ('1a' is the same chromosome as '1A').
 There is no limit on the number of unique chromosomes/linkage groups in the map.
+It is recommended that these alphanumeric names are 6 characters or less, as (depending on the size of the underlying "unsigned long" type in C code compiled on your system) the simulation may not be able to tell apart chromosomes with longer names.

-Regarding marker position: this represents the position in centimorgans of each marker along its linkage group.
+The column "pos", containing marker positions: should be the position in centimorgans of each marker along its chromosome/linkage group.
 (Distance of 1 cM = expected probability of 0.01 chromosomal crossovers in that range.)

-The cells in the map file may be separated by spaces, tabs, commas, or any combination thereof.
-Cell spacers do not need to be consistent across the file, but therefore marker names/linkage group names cannot contain spaces, tabs, or commas.
+Cells/table entries in the file may be separated by spaces, tabs, commas, or any combination thereof.
+Cell spacers do not need to be consistent across the file, but therefore marker names and linkage group names cannot contain spaces, tabs, or commas.

 The order in which genetic markers are presented in the file does not matter.
-If a marker is duplicated in the file, it will be recorded twice as two separate markers in the same position and with the same name.
-However, because loading genotypes depends on searching for markers by name, if two markers have the same name, genotypes may not be loaded correctly.
-Therefore it is suggested that all markers have unique names.

 ### Genotype matrix files